-Admission to the Accelerated Bridge to Education (5-week or 8-week format) and its academic programs is based on a holistic approach.
+Admission to the Accelerated Bridge to Education and its academic programs is based on a holistic approach.
 Each applicant's total academic, extracurricular, and work experiences are reviewed.
 Care is taken to ascertain that potential students' goals and aspirations are consistent with the degree requirements and their academic abilities.